Create account

 Patient-Friendly Language vs Clinical Medical Language

-To document cases accurately, present patients confidently and perform well in professional exams such as OET, it is important to understand the difference between patient-friendly language and clinical medical language.
+To document cases accurately, present patients confidently and perform well in professional exams and at work, it is important to understand the difference betweenĀ patient-friendly language and clinical medical language.
+Patients often use simple words, images and metaphors.
+Clinicians need to understand these descriptions and translate them into clear, accurate and neutral medical terminology.

 Condition Patient Description Doctor’s Description